 Can I get life insurance while pregnant?

 Yes.
-Most Australian life insurers will process term life insurance applications during pregnancy.
+Most Australian life insurers will process term life insurance applications during pregnancy without issue.
 However, some providers may defer income protection or trauma cover applications until after birth, particularly if there are pregnancy-related complications.
-It is worth applying early in pregnancy or - ideally - before conception to avoid any timing issues.
+Applying early in pregnancy or before conception is ideal to ensure all cover types are in place before the baby arrives.

 Does life insurance pay out for suicide?

-Most Australian life insurance policies include a suicide exclusion period - typically 13 months from the policy start date.
-After this period, death by suicide is covered like any other cause of death.
-If you or someone you know is struggling, contact Lifeline (13 11 14) (call or text Lifeline (13 11 14)) for free mental health support in Australia.
+Most Australian life insurance policies include a suicide exclusion period, typically 13 months from the policy start date.
+After this period, death by suicide is generally covered.
+If you or someone you know is struggling, contact Lifeline (13 11 14) or Beyond Blue (1300 22 4636) for free support.

-Should I get separate policies or bundle cover with one provider?
+Should I bundle cover with one provider or use separate providers?

 Both approaches have merit.
-Bundling term life, income protection, and trauma cover with one provider can simplify administration and may offer multi-policy discounts.
-However, using different providers for different cover types allows you to pick the best product in each category.
-An adviser can help compare the options, or you can use our comparison tools to evaluate providers directly.
+Bundling term life, income protection, and trauma cover with one life insurer can simplify administration.
+For general insurance (car, home, contents), multi-policy discounts from providers like Allianz and AAMI can deliver real savings.
+However, using different providers for different cover types allows you to select the best product in each category.
+Compare the total cost of each approach for your family.

 What happens to life insurance in a divorce or separation?

-Life insurance policies are individual contracts and remain in force regardless of relationship changes.
-However, you should review and update your beneficiary nominations after separation to ensure payouts go to the intended person.
-Under the Property (Relationships) Act, policies may be considered relationship property in some cases - seek legal guidance during separation.
+Life insurance policies held outside of super are individual contracts and generally remain in force regardless of relationship changes.
+However, you should review and update your beneficiary nominations after separation.
+Insurance held within superannuation may be affected by a super splitting order as part of a property settlement under the Family Law Act.
+Seek legal guidance during separation.

 Is employer-provided life insurance enough for my family?

-Employer group life insurance typically provides 1-2 times your annual salary in cover, which is rarely enough for a family with a mortgage and dependents.
-It also ends when you leave the employer.
-Having your own personal policy ensures continuous cover at a level appropriate for your family's needs, regardless of your employment situation.
+Employer group life insurance through super typically provides 1-4 times your annual salary in cover, which is rarely enough for a family with a mortgage and dependents.
+It also changes or ends when you leave that employer.
+Having your own standalone policy ensures continuous cover at a level appropriate for your family's needs, regardless of your employment situation.
+Check your super fund statement to see what cover you currently hold.

 Ready to Compare Family Life Insurance?

-Compare life insurance estimates from AU's top providers in under 2 minutes.
+Compare life insurance estimates from Australia's top providers in under 2 minutes.
 Find the right cover for your family - it's 100% free.

 Compare Estimates